 A child’s bedroom is their place to sleep, play, relax, and grow.
-At the heart of Dr. Maria Montessori’s philosophy is child-centered design and instruction – And what better place to implement this than in their own space?
-We’ve already looked at what Montessori education is all about and the benefits of having Montessori furniture in your home… So today let’s talk Montessori bedrooms!
+At the heart of Dr. Maria Montessori’s educational philosophy is child-centered design and instruction – So what better place to implement Montessori than in your child’s own room?

-Your child’s own room should be more than just a comfy place to rest at the end of a day.
-In general, it should be a comforting and calming space, and a place of personal growth… Just like we design our rooms as adults.
+Your child’s own room should be more than just a comfy place to rest at the end of the day.
+In general, it should be a comforting and calming space and a place of personal growth… Just like we design our rooms as adults.
 Here we’re going to look at how you can create that environment in your child’s bedroom, the Montessori way.

 The key here is to remember this: Montessori bedrooms are designed to reinforce independence and empower your child.
-This means everything within reach and at their level.
-Keep this in mind with every item you put in their space, from their bed to the art on the walls!
+This means everything is within reach or at their level.
+Keep this in mind with every item you put in their room, from their bed to the art on the walls!

 Now, let’s focus on some elements you may want to include in your little one’s room…

-Montessori beds are likely the first thing you think about when you hear “Montessori Bedroom”… And rightly so!
-From floor beds like this one with zero confinement to those floor beds with baby-gates built in, there are tons of beautiful options for your child.
-I’ll link a few more Etsy favorites below, but first let’s cover why you should consider a low standing or floor bed.
+Montessori floor beds are likely the first thing you think about when you hear “Montessori Bedroom”… And rightly so!
+From floor beds like this one with zero confinement to those floor beds with baby gates built-in, there are tons of beautiful options for your child.
+I’ll link a few more Etsy favorites below, but first, let’s cover why you should consider a low-standing or floor bed.

 One thing to mention: In true Montessori-style beds, there are no gates.
 However, this may not work best for you!
 Perhaps you’re transitioning from a higher-up bed or from a crib, or your child has unique needs.
-Whatever the reason, choose what you are most comfortable with.
+Whatever your situation, choose what you are most comfortable with.
 You may feel more comfortable with a lower rail on a bed – It’s all about you and your family’s needs!

-If you are in love with the idea of these beds, but not totally comfortable with just a mattress, try adding a cute stuffed or braided bumper like the one linked below.
+If you are in love with the idea of a floor bed, but not totally comfortable with just a mattress, try adding a cute stuffed or braided bumper like the one linked below.

 Here are some amazing beds from Etsy sellers:

-Okay, so in my opinion having this kind of space in a Montessori bedroom is important whether you have a newborn or a full-fledged threenager!
+So, in my opinion, having this kind of area in a Montessori bedroom is important whether you have a newborn or a full-fledged threenager!
 But, why, you’re probably thinking?
 (Especially if they can’t dress themselves yet?)

 For newborns, try to change their diapers in this space as much as possible, too.
-This gets them used to seeing their bodies in the mirror and increases self awareness from the start!
-It also distracts extra-squirmy babies, making diaper changes much easier.
+This gets them used to seeing their bodies in the mirror and increases self-awareness from the start!
+It also distracts extra-squirmy babies, making diaper changes easier.

-Here’s a nanny-tip for teaching your children to dress themselves… So many times while getting children dressed they immediately ask for help.
+Here’s a nanny pro-tip for teaching your children to dress themselves… So many times while getting children dressed they immediately ask for help.
 “I don’t know how!” they will exclaim in frustration.
 Or flat out “I can’t!“

 It will amaze you what they can do and how quickly they can learn!
 Having a mirror helps them get used to dressing themselves and allows them to admire their funky outfits as they begin practicing self-expression through picking their own clothes.